 2.15 MW Ground-Mounted Solar Array

-The Melink Corporation developed the largest solar photovoltaic array directly connected to an Ohio university.
-The array will help Cedarville University reduce operational costs and decrease their reliance on non-renewable energy sources.
+For Cedarville University, Melink Corporation developed the largest solar photovoltaic (PV) array directly connected to an Ohio university.
+The solar array helps Cedarville University reduce its operational costs, as well as decrease its reliance on non-renewable energy sources.

 With support from U.S. Bancorp and Union Bank & Trust, project construction began in January 2013, and the system was commissioned in April 2013.